-That was just one of many encounters Desmond has had with Singaporeans from across all walks of life, young and old.
+That was just one of many encounters Desmond has had with Singaporeans from all walks of life.
 Now with MSF’s Social Service Office (SSO) for almost two years, the 29-year-old’s job has been to help clients get holistic support for their different needs.

 With his team at SSO @ Bukit Panjang, he uncovers why some individuals may be unable to provide for themselves.
 To customise the assistance, he has to consider various factors – such as each family’s needs and challenges – before ensuring they receive comprehensive, convenient and coordinated help.

 For example, in some cases, families rely on sole breadwinners because some members of the family are unable to work, which affects the household income.

 Not all cases are straightforward.
 He has come across physical, emotional or psychological abuse of some family members in some of his more complex cases.
 He recalled one where a man controlled his wife financially.

 Such cases are not new to Desmond, who was previously a child protection officer.

 In many cases, the team coordinates with other agencies and community partners such as family service centres, town councils and social service agencies to address the clients’ needs in a timely and integrated manner.
 The agencies work together towards a common goal: to help the family get back on their feet eventually.

 Desmond’s day starts at 9am.
 The SAOs take turns to be the duty officer of the day, whose responsibility is to attend to clients who turn up at the office.
 On a regular day, they see up to six clients.

 On days when he is not scheduled as the duty officer, Desmond will follow up with his existing clients by examining their financial status through their CPF statements, bank statements and payslips.